isaracorp/Toolkit-Samples/README.md

-# ISARA Radiate™ Quantum-safe Library 2.0 Samples
+# ISARA Radiate™ Quantum-Safe Library 2.1 Samples

 ## Samples

 Sample code for the toolkit.
 Each directory has one or more self-contained programs inside demonstrating how to use the toolkit for a specific purpose:

 * `aead_chacha20_poly1305` &mdash; Encrypt/decrypt using ChaCha20/Poly1305 for